Pyrénées-Orientales: Principal towns

-They are followed in decreasing order by Pia, Elne, Rivesaltes, Thuir, Céret, Le Soler, Bompas, Toulouges, Canohès and Prades, each of 6–10,000 inhabitants.
+They are followed in decreasing order by Saint-Laurent-de-la-Salanque, Elne, Rivesaltes, Thuir, Le Soler, Bompas, Céret and Toulouges, each of 7–10,000 inhabitants.

 Economy

 Pyrénées-Orientales is a wine-growing area and a tourist destination.

 Demographics

 The city of Perpignan (122,000 inhabitants) constitutes more than a quarter of the department's population by itself, and more than half if one includes its suburbs.
 It is the only important town, and only the towns of Canet-en-Roussillon, Saint-Estève, Saint-Cyprien, Argelès-sur-Mer, Cabestany and Saint-Laurent-de-la-Salanque exceed 10,000 inhabitants.
 Other important towns are Rivesaltes, Bompas, Pia, Thuir, Céret, Elne, Le Soler, Prades and Toulouges, each with between 6,500 and 10,000 inhabitants.
 The arrondissement of Perpignan, with 289,110 inhabitants in 2020, is the one with the most inhabitants in the department.
 Indeed, the other two, the arrondissements of Céret and Prades, have respectively 133,405 inhabitants and 60,250 inhabitants.

 The distribution by age groups shows a relatively high number of people aged 60 and over (29% of the population compared to 21.3% for the whole of France).

 This aging of the population results in a mortality rate higher than that of births.
 However, the population has been increasing steadily for several decades thanks to a clearly positive migratory balance.
 The department particularly attracts retirees thanks to its pleasant climate, which contributes to both the increase in the population and its aging.